GuusKemperman/GuusKemperman.github.io/_posts/2024-10-09-visual-scripting-optimisations.md

 **Before**

-All the operations to go find a node, pin, or link by its id were O(N), it was a simple, but slow, linear search.
+All the operations to go find a node, pin, or link by its ID were O(N), it was a simple, but slow, linear search.

 ![](/img/projects/y2/coral/W7_InefficientGetConnectedLinks.png)